newscorp-ghfb/NewsKit/docs/CONTRIBUTING.md

 ### Merging a PR

-PR’s should be merged by the owner of that ticket/work.
+PR’s SHOULD be merged by the owner of that ticket/work.
 If you believe a PR is ready to merge, let the owner know so that they can merge it - the owner may know of a reason not to merge it at that time.

-PR owner should be responsible for bringing in latest develop changes into their branch unless ready for merge tag is present.
+PR owner SHOULD be responsible for bringing in latest develop changes into their branch unless ready for merge tag is present.

-PR owner should be responsible for running Aplitools changes unless ready for merge tag is present.
+PR owner SHOULD be responsible for running Aplitools changes unless ready for merge tag is present.

-Only the owner should close their PR, unless the PR is not inline with the specification outlined in this document.
+Only the owner SHOULD close their PR, unless the PR is not inline with the specification outlined in this document.

 ### Use labels to indicate state of PR